jmeaster30/chess-ai/README.md

 help [loc]        --gives you a list of possible moves the piece at that location can take quit              --exits the game
 ```

+Goals:
+* write a san parser so we can save and record games
+* attempt to make a super basic minimax chess ai
+* experiment with more sophisticated ai's